visualplant/jsn/_posts/2012-03-08-on-being-well-rounded.md

 ##Just create

 In college I minored in Music which taught me about the complex inner constructs of the works of masters, like J.S.
 Bach, Charlie Parker and Jimi Hendrix.
 Music theorists discovered patterns such as "key modulations" and "polymeters" to explain how and why great music was great.
 My music teachers then drilled it into to me, so I could compose music like the masters.
 But ask Bach, Parker and Hendrix about such patterns and they'd probably laugh.
 They didn't survey people to assess if their current listening habits would accept new sounds.
 They didn't write their music by consciously plotting key signatures and polyrhythms.
 They just went ahead and played it.
 They followed their ear and derived music from experience and emotion.
 Jimi's word for a theorist's augmented 4th interval was not "tritone".
 It was "Purple Haze".
 Great artists don't deconstruct to recreate.
 They just create.
-Same goes for technology product design.
+Same goes for digital product design.

 ##Don't ask for the answer, provide it